 None of the Above

 A. Put your mind at rest.
 As an editor, you’ve done your job; the client gets the last word in matters that are negotiable.
 (After all, the original is not incorrect.)
-Second, even though the client didn’t reply, it’s likely that the strong wording of CMOS 5.176 had some effect. (“The traditional caveat of yesteryear against ending sentences with prepositions is, for most writers, an unnecessary and pedantic restriction. . . .
+Second, even though the client didn’t reply, it’s likely that the strong wording of paragraph 5.180 had some effect. (“The traditional caveat of yesteryear against ending sentences with prepositions is an unnecessary and pedantic restriction. . . .
 Today many grammarians use the dismissive term pied-piping for this phenomenon.”)
 The next time the issue arises, your clued-in client might not object to being edited.